MUSC Bulletin | College of Medicine

 MDCOR-830-831.
 Pharmacotherapeutics and Nutrition (PHN) 2A - 2B.
 This theme provides a working knowledge of pharmacologic principles and their practical application in the therapeutic use of drugs.
 Emphasis is placed on understanding the disposition, effects, efficacy, and relative toxicity of all major drug groups in light of their biochemical and physiological mechanisms.
 There is a strong focus on the application of this knowledge in the use of therapeutic agents.
 Additionally, non-pharmacological treatment of disease is discussed and presented.
 Aspects of nutritional considerations, particularly for certain types of disease states is also a point of particular emphasis.
 Presentation: an evidence-oriented approach; material is presented through a series of lectures, small group discussions, laboratory demonstrations, clinical pharmacology conferences, and self-study modules.
 Prerequisite: successful completion of first year courses.

 FAMMD-861.
-Family Medicine/Rural Clerkship.
+Family Medicine Rural Clerkship.
 The MUSC Family Medicine and Deans’ Rural Primary Care Clerkships have merged to form the Family Medicine/Rural Clerkship.
 The purpose of the Family Medicine/Rural Clerkship is to foster student development of a strong understanding of the clinical issues and professional role of a primary care physician and to further broaden the focus of student learning from providing care to individual patients to improving the health of defined population health perspective.
 The perspective “encompasses the ability to assess the health needs of a specific population; implement and evaluate interventions to improve the health of the population; and provide care for individual patients in the context of the culture, health status, and health needs of the populations of which that patient is a member.”
-(Population Health Perspective Panel Report, Academic Medicine.
-1999;74:138).
-The partnership formed between the MUSC College of Medicine and USC School of Medicine through the Deans’ Rural Primary Care Clerkship will continue through the Family Medicine/Rural Clerkship in its dedication toward improving the health of the citizens of South Carolina.
+(Population Health Perspective Panel Report, Academic Medicine.1999;74:138).
 Prerequisite: successful completion of second year courses and a passing score on Step 1 of the United States Medical Licensing Exam.

 MED-801.
 Internal Medicine Core Clerkship.
 This core clerkship introduces the student to the care of the hospitalized adult patient.
-Through experiential learning by working along side patient care teams on the General Internal Medicine inpatient ward services at the Medical University Hospital (MUH), Ashley River Tower (ART) and the Veterans Hospital, students will learn first hand about caring for the acutely hospitalized adult patient.
-Students will be expected to function as the patients’ primary hospitalist and should take an active role in the complete care and documentation of the patient’s hospital stay.
+Through experiential learning by working along side patient care teams on the General Internal Medicine inpatient ward services at the Medical University Hospital (MUH), Ashley River Tower (ART) and the Veterans Hospital, students will learn first hand about caring for the hospitalized adult patient.
+Students will be expected to learn the role of the patients’ primary hospitalist and should take an active role in the documentation of the patient’s hospital stay.
+Emphasis is placed on performing, documenting and presenting verbally histories and physical examinations of patients, developing differential diagnoses, assessment and treatment plans, participating actively in the care of patients, and understanding the impact of illness on the patient and family.
 A computer-based series of learning modules covering the most common inpatient medical problems is a required exercise of this rotation.
-The USMLE Subject matter examination for the Internal Medicine Clerkship is also used as summative evaluation at the end of the rotation.
+Experiences are supplemented by lectures, conferences and small group discussion.
 Prerequisite: successful completion of second year courses and a passing score on Step 1 of the United States Medical Licensing Exam.